niranyadav03/dockerized-python-application/README.md

 Once the containers are running, you can access the application via:

 Web UI: Open your browser and go to http://localhost.
 This should display the To-Do List application.
-Flask API: The Flask API is accessible at http://localhost/api/todos.